syne-tune/syne-tune/docs/source/tutorials/developer/random_search.rst

 should be used by all searchers which make random decisions.
 It maintains a PRN generator and provides methods to serialize and de-serialize its state.

+:class:`~syne_tune.optimizer.schedulers.searchers.SearcherWithRandomSeedAndFilterDuplicates`
+extends ``SearcherWithRandomSeed``.
+It should be used by all searchers which make random decisions, and which (optionally) avoid to suggest the same configuration more than once.
+All built-in Syne Tune searchers either inherit from this class, or avoid duplicate suggestions in a different way.
+While we in general recommend to use the default ``allow_duplicates == False``, allowing for duplicates can be useful when dealing with configuration spaces of small finite size.

 Finally, let us walk through :class:`~syne_tune.optimizer.schedulers.searchers.RandomSearcher`:

 * There are a few features beyond ``SimpleScheduler`` above.
-The searcher does not suggest the same configuration twice, and also warns if a finite configuration space has been exhausted.
+The searcher does not suggest the same configuration twice (if ``allow_duplicates == False``), and also warns if a finite configuration space has been exhausted.
 It also uses :class:`~syne_tune.optimizer.schedulers.searchers.utils.HyperparameterRanges` for random sampling and comparing configurations (to spot duplicates).
 This is a useful helper class, also for encoding configurations as vectors.
-  Detecting duplicates is done by a :class:`~syne_tune.optimizer.schedulers.searchers.bayesopt.tuning_algorithms.common.ExclusionList`.
+The logic of detecting duplicates is implemented in the base class :class:`~syne_tune.optimizer.schedulers.searchers.SearcherWithRandomSeedAndFilterDuplicates`.
   Finally, ``debug_log`` is used for diagnostic logs.
 * ``get_config`` first asks for another entry from ``points_to_evaluate`` by way of ``_next_initial_config``.
-It then samples a new configuration at random, checking whether the configuration space is not yet exhausted.
+It then samples a new configuration at random.
+This is done without replacement if ``allow_duplicates == False``, and with replacement otherwise.
 If successful, it also feeds ``debug_log``.
 * ``_update``: This is not needed for random search, but is used here in order to feed ``debug_log``.